Connect to a Windows PC from Ubuntu using RDP

 4. Click the top left + icon to add a new connection profile.

-Add new RDP connection profile in Remmina.
+Add a new RDP connection profile in Remmina.

 5. Enter a connection profile Name.
+For example, Windows PC Connect.

 6. Select RDP - Remote Desktop Protocol from the Protocol dropdown menu.